The Pulse of K-Entertainment

 Military service has not broken SEVENTEEN's momentum

 Military enlistment usually marks the point where even elite boy groups begin operating like preservation projects.
 SEVENTEEN has not looked preserved at all.
 Jeonghan, Wonwoo, Hoshi, and Woozi are currently serving, but the group still closed its NEW_ world tour in stadium mode and turned a contract update into a fandom-level event.
 That is the kind of durability most agencies sell in investor decks and almost never fully achieve in practice.
 We have already seen that scale in SEVENTEEN's record-setting Kai Tak Stadium run, where the group proved its touring pull had not softened.
-The renewal confirms the bigger picture.
+The renewal confirms the bigger picture, as reported by HITKULTR in our earlier Kai Tak Stadium coverage.
 Military service may change the shape of SEVENTEEN's schedule, but it has not changed the market's belief that this group remains one of K-pop's safest long-term bets.

 Pledis and HYBE keep one of K-pop's safest franchises intact